How to Write First Tweet For a Business?

 Time to tweet

-Twitter can open doors to a larger community of experts, customers, and thought leaders whom you can get influenced by.
+Twitter can open doors to a larger community of experts, customers, and thought leaders by whom you can get influenced.

 No matter what type of business you run, there are certain concepts that you should include in your first tweets.
 And some concepts that you should always shy away from.
 In this blog, we looked at the first case.